Connecticut Military and Veterans Benefits

 Learn more about the Connecticut State Veterans Cemetery

-Connecticut Veterans Wartime Service Medal: The Connecticut Veterans Wartime Service Medal is offered to Connecticut Veterans who served on active duty in the U.S. Armed Forces during a statutory wartime period.
-State law authorizes posthumous awards to Veterans Veterans Wartime Service Medalwho died on or after November 12, 1918.
+Connecticut Veterans Wartime Service Medal: The Connecticut Veterans Wartime Service Medal is Veterans Wartime Service Medal offered to Connecticut Veterans who served on active duty in the U.S. Armed Forces during a statutory wartime period.
+State law authorizes posthumous awards to Veterans who died on or after November 12, 1918.

 Who is eligible for the Connecticut Veterans Wartime Service Medal?
 To be eligible for the Connecticut Veterans Wartime Service Medal, the Veteran must meet the following requirements: